hebs87/cookbook-milestone-project-three/README.md

 - **Print Recipe Button** - On the View Recipes page, the user can print the details for that particular recipe by clicking the Print button.
 The Print button is available at all times, even when the user isn't logged in.
 - **Edit Recipe Button** - The Edit button is available only when the user is logged in.
 Clicking it takes the user to the Edit Recipe page.
 - **Edit Recipe** - Update operation.
 All exisiting recipe values are pre-populated in the relevant form fields, which the user is able to edit if required.
 Upon form submission, the recipe database record is updated with the new values.
 Additionally, the last edited date field in the recipe record is updated with the current date.
 - **Remove Current Ingredient/Instruction Row** - This button is shown to the right of each ingredient and instruction row in the Edit Recipe form.
-This button allows the user to remove that particular ingredient or recipe row when clicked
+This button allows the user to remove that particular ingredient or recipe row when clicked.
+The button will only function if the row count is greater than 1.
 - **Cancel Button (Edit Recipe Page)** - Cancels the form submission when clicked and redirects the user back to the relevant Recipe Page.
 - **Delete Recipe** - The Delete button is only available if the user is logged in and they have added that recipe.
 Clicking the button triggers the Delete modal, which asks the user to confirm the deletion request.
 If the user presses 'YES', the 'deleted' field in the recipe's database record is updated to 'True', which ensures that the recipe is no longer displayed on the app, although the record isn't removed from the database.
 Additionally, the recipe is removed from the user's list of added recipes, and also from all other users' list of liked recipes.
 - **Rate Recipe** - The Rate It button is only available if the user is logged in.
 Clicking the Rate it button triggers the Rate It modal.
 The modal has a dropdown menu from which the user can select their rating.
 The user can't submit the form without selecting an option.
 Upon form submission, the rating value is converted to an integer and is added to the recipe record's 'rating_values' list in the database, and the new average rating value and rating count are calculated and displayed on the webpage.